 The law of reflection

-Consider a light-ray incident on a plane mirror, the angle of reflection is equal to the angle of incidence.
+Consider a light-ray incident on a plane mirror, the angle of reflection is equal to the incidence angle.
 This is the law of reflection.

 A normal line

 Draw a hypothetical line perpendicular to the mirror surface and call it ‘a normal line’.
-The reason for introducing the concept of a normal line without using the surface of the mirror is because the surface of the mirror is two-dimensional, and the normals can be clearly defined even when the mirror is bent.
+The reason for introducing the concept of a normal line without using the mirror’s surface is that the mirror’s surface is two-dimensional.
+The normals can be clearly defined even when the mirror is bent.